MichaelKremser/lxcscripts/README.md

 ### fdroidserver

 Container featuring fdroidserver and nginx. nginx is configured to use self-signed certificates for SSL.
 In production use, those should be replaced by certificates accepted by clients.

+## vmnet

+Creates a bridge with the name "vmnet" that can be used if lxcbr0 cannot be used or has issues.